TobiasDeBruijn/SkinFixer/README.md

 SkinFixer also works with Discord.
 You can upload your skin to a designated Discord channel, and get a code.

+## Disclaimer
+Hi.
+Sw3d15h_F1s4 here.
+Most of this code isn't mine.
+I forked this project to add a command that sets skins directly from one command, since I want to use this plugin in a GUI menu in game, as well as use command blocks to set skins.
+In these cases, its not feasible to use two separate commands, so I just hacked apart and glued together the get and set command to form the direct command.
+The rest of the commands should function as normal.

 ## Commands
 - `/skin get <Nickname OR URL>` Get a token to set your skin.
 You can pass in either a URL which points directly at the image, or the username of a Minecraft player
 - `/skin set <code>` Set the skin associated with the token